Advanced Mouse settings

 Invert Y axis and Invert X axis swaps the mappings added to up/down and left/right directions.

-In Spring mode, mappings will stop when there is no movements.
-When Spring mode is off, you will need to move mouse to the Deadzone to stop mappings.
+In Default mode, mappings will stop when there is no movements.
+When you turn on Radial Menu mode, you will need to move mouse to the Deadzone to stop mappings.

-Smoothing is available for Spring mode only.
+Smoothing is available for Default mode only.
 Increase this option to make mouse movements smoother but a bit less responsive.

 Sensitivity shows the correspondence between display's dots your mouse travelled and the intensity of mappings you will get.
 You can adjust X and Y Sensitivity separately.
 It is a good idea for games where you need to move from one side to another quickly but do not need to look at top or bottom pretty often.

-Starting with reWASD 5.4, you can assign mappings to Mouse High zone while in Spring mode.
+Starting with reWASD 5.4, you can assign mappings to Mouse High zone while in Default mode.
 This will help to perform fast turns.

 Basically, when your mouse reaches the High zone (the size of which is adjustable), you can execute the combo that will help the mouse move be more natural.